 The live remaster feature provides a slightly more permanent way of saving changes to a live-usb.
 It creates a new compressed linuxfs file system which contains all of your changes.
-Typically, someone would use root persistence to store changes on every boot and then after a big upgrade, use live remaster to compress all of those changes into the linuxfs file, letting root persistence start over with a clean slate.
+Typically, someone would use root persistence to store changes on every boot and then after a big upgrade use live remaster to compress all of those changes into the linuxfs file, letting root persistence start over with a clean slate.

 You can now use the live-kernel-updater tool to change which kernel the live systems boots with.
 You need to first install the new kernel and do a remaster.

-The snapshot tool works like remaster but it creates an iso file.
+The snapshot tool works like remaster, but it creates an iso file.
 Unlike remaster, it can also be run on an installed system.
 Using the live remaster tool is sort of like combining snapshot and live-usb-maker in one step without having to bother creating an intermediary iso file.

 Live Frugal Install

 The antiX live system provides a fast, automatic "frugal install" option.
 This is "to-disk" analog of the toram feature.
 It copies the compressed file system and a few other things to a existing hard drive (or other) partition.
-On a fast system, you can do the frugal install and be booted into the new system that was just installed on your hard drive in under 30 seconds.
+On a fast system, you can do the frugal install and be booted into the new system that was just installed onto your hard drive in under 30 seconds.